Chupakebr/SOLMOVE/README.md

 IBASE - Ibase mapping (COMM_PRODUCT~PRODUCT_ID)
 ROOT  - Branch id`s mapping (Soldoc should be moved with standart Export/Import functionality, and OCC_ID should be the same) (SMUD_RNODE_T~ROOT_OCC)
 ```
+Folowing Types are mandatory for report execution: GUID, ID, TYPE
 ## How to obtain support
 This project is provided "as-is".